Gaano Kadalas ang Minsan?

 Gaano Kadalas ang Minsan? (lit.
-'How Often Is Sometimes?') is a 1982 Filipino romantic drama film directed by Danny Zialcita from a screenplay written by Zialcita and Tom D. Andrales, who wrote the film's original story.
-It stars Vilma Santos, Hilda Koronel and Dindo Fernando.
+'How Often Is Sometimes?') is a 1982 Filipino romantic drama film directed by Danny Zialcita and co-written by Tom D. Adrales.
+It stars Vilma Santos, Hilda Koronel, and Dindo Fernando.

-Released by Viva Films on November 25, 1982, it was a box office success and was the year's highest-grossing film.
-Critic Justino Dormiendo gave the film a positive review, praising Zialcita's direction and the entire cast's performances.
-It won six FAMAS Awards, including Best Screenplay (Zialcita and Adrales), Best Story (Adrales), and Best Musical Score (George Canseco).
+Produced and distributed by Viva Films, the film was theatrically released on November 25, 1982, became a box-office success, and was the year's highest-grossing film.
+It won six FAMAS Awards, including Best Screenplay (Zialcita and Adrales), Best Story (Adrales), and Best Musical Score (Canseco).

 Plot

 A Father's Promise

 Lily, a devoted single mother, raises her son Alvin, who suffers from congenital heart disease.
 Despite his condition, Alvin's greatest wish is to meet his father— yet the identity of his biological father remains a mystery.
 Desperate for guidance, Lily turns to her best friend Elsa.
-In an unexpected turn, Elsa suggests that her husband Louie step in and assume the role of Alvin’s father.
+In an unexpected turn, Elsa suggests that her husband, Louie, step in and assume the role of Alvin’s father.
 Though initially hesitant, Louie eventually agrees.
 When they meet, Elsa introduces him to Alvin as 'Larry,' and Louie forms a bond with the young boy, cherishing every moment.
 During a family outing, Alvin experiences severe difficulty breathing, revealing the heartbreaking truth that his time is limited.
 Determined to make the most of what’s left, Louie commits to spending Alvin’s final days with him.